Home Purchase Assistance Program

 - The HPA supplemental cash payment will be taxable income to the employee in the year paid and federal and state taxes will be withheld as appropriate.
 The law requires federal (25 percent) and state (5 percent) income taxes be withheld irrespective of an employee’s actual tax bracket.
 FICA/FICM tax of 7.65 percent must also be withheld unless the FICA threshold has been reached.
 The net cash available to employees will be $3,117.50.
 (If the home is purchased in the City of Wilmington, you will be subject to the city tax of $62.50 resulting in a check of $3,055.00).

 - If an employee itemizes deductions on his or her income tax return, mortgage points paid generally are deductible, and the employee can adjust withholding tax from regular salary to reflect estimated tax liability.
 Employees are encouraged to consult a tax advisor to determine the tax treatment appropriate to their individual circumstances.

 - No more than $5,000 shall be made available per home purchase, regardless of the number of eligible employees owning and residing in the home.

 - Full-time faculty and professional staff electing the HPA program may also take advantage of the Neighborhood Mortgage Assistance Program if he/she meets that program’s qualification criteria.

-Detailed administrative procedures are available with HPA application forms in the University Associate Treasurer’s Office.
+Detailed administrative procedures are available with HPA application forms in the Payroll’s Office.